CAcertOrg/cacert-codedocs/source/directories.rst

   be performed if a certificate has been revoked.
 The NUL request needs only to be sent if no other request has been sent.

+  The script uses a lot of temporary files instead of piping input and output to and from external commands.

   .. todo:: describe more in-depth what each of the main loop steps does

 - :file:`commdaemon` a script to run :ref:`client.pl <commmodule-client-pl>`